 National Bureau of Economic Research (NBER) Paper #19986, Issued March 2014

 European Corporate Governance Institute (ECGI) Finance Working Paper No. 417/2014

-Abstract: We summarize our new positive theory of integrity that has no normative content, and argue that there are large gains from putting integrity into finance – into both the theory and practice of finance.
+Abstract: We summarize our new positive theory of integrity that has no normative content, [positive as used here is from the discipline of economics – it does not mean something good or desirable, it means the way the world actually is and operates] and argue that there are large gains from putting integrity into finance – into both the theory and practice of finance.
 We define integrity as being whole and complete and unbroken.
 We argue that if finance scholars, teachers and practitioners take this approach to applications in finance there are huge gains to be achieved.
 Read more at SSRN.
 This paper is also available at:

 "INTEGRITY: A POSITIVE* MODEL THAT INCORPORATES THE NORMATIVE

 Academic Paper in Progress